SnowConeCoder/snowcone-docs/docs/data/material/getting-started/faq/faq.md

 No, it's not required.
 But if you are using the default styled engine (`@mui/styled-engine`) the emotion dependency comes built in, so carries no additional bundle size overhead.

-Perhaps, however, you're adding some MUI components to an app that already uses another styling solution, or are already familiar with a different API, and don't want to learn a new one?
-In that case, head over to the [Style Library Interoperability](/guides/interoperability/) section, where we show how simple it is to restyle MUI components with alternative style libraries.
+Perhaps, however, you're adding some SnowCone components to an app that already uses another styling solution, or are already familiar with a different API, and don't want to learn a new one?
+In that case, head over to the [Style Library Interoperability](/guides/interoperability/) section, where we show how simple it is to restyle SnowCone components with alternative style libraries.

 ## When should I use inline-style vs. CSS?